-Unless you already have a loyal workforce of goblin minions, it?s a good idea to really evaluate whether being an entrepreneur is what you want before you quit your day job.
+Unless you already have a loyal workforce of goblin minions, it's a good idea to really evaluate whether being an entrepreneur is what you want la sortie avant you quit your day job.

 Your business plan will include a description of your company and well-researched details about how you will go about financing, building, managing, maintaining, and marketing your escape room business.

 You will need this business plan to get financing, so it should be clearly written and well organized.

 For some people, the thought of doing a lot of research and writing a 15+-page document causes horrifying flashbacks of being in school, so this is a good test of your resolve.
 Since research and business-plan writing are the first steps in your entrepreneurial journey, you'll know pretty quickly if this is going to be a deal breaker.